Research about your career before coming to Canada

 - Search for job opportunities in your field.

 - Know the demand for your job.
-Read Manitoba labour market information.
+Learn about Manitoba’s labour market.

 - Know the requirements to practice your job in Canada.